sanazv/CarND-Vehicle-Detection/writeup.md

 ### Train/Test Split
 The next is to shuffle the data so that the order at which the classifier recieves the data is random.
 I then split the data to training and testing sets with ratio of 80:20.
 Both the shuffle and split is done using ```train_test_split()``` function in sklearn.
 The figure below shows the number of training (blue) and testing (orange) classes in the dataset.

+-- add image

 As it can be seen both training and testing datasets are pretty much balanced between the two classes.

 ## Classification Model
+The next step is training the classification model.
+I use a linear SVM model as discussed in the lectures.
+The number of training samples are 14208.
+The prediction accuary on the test dataset (3552) is 97%.
+I have played with the elements of feature vector to improve the model performace.

+????

 ## Windowed Search